ACCIDDA/GeoPops/README.md

 Resulting files include a list of agents with attributes (e.g., age, gender, income) and networks detailing their connections within home, school, workplace, and group quarters (e.g., correctional facilities, nursing homes) locations.
 GeoPops is meant to produce reasonable approximations of state and county population characteristics with granularity down to the Census Block Group (CBG).
 GeoPops builds on a previous package, [GREASYPOP-CO](https://github.com/CDDEP-DC/GREASYPOP-CO/tree/main), and incorporates the following changes:
 - All code wrapped in convenient Python package that can be pip installed
-- Compatibility with Census data beyond 2019
+- Compatibility with Census data beyond 2019 (still developing)
 - Automated data downloading
 - Users can adjust all config parameters from the front-end
 - Class for exporting files compatible with the agent-based modeling software [Starsim](https://starsim.org/)

 ## How to use
 First, create a Julia environment with the dependencies listed below.
 It may be easiest to store the environment in the same folder you will use for output files.
 While called with Python commands, combinatorial optimization, school and workplace assignment, and network generation steps occur in Julia to decrease run time.
 Try running the following in the terminal.